 DATA TRANSPARENCY In the tech industry, data has always been important to driving success.
 Products are measured by the number of users.
 Sales are measured by the number of clicks.
 Businesses are measured by the number of dollars per share.
-Imagine if the same were true of our DEI data.
-208 Data turns on the lights.
+Imagine if the same were true of our DEI data.208 Data turns on the lights.
 Without it, we don't know where we are, how far we have to go, or where to focus our DEI efforts.
 Data helps us track progress and measure success.
 We must create a common language around DEI data and agree to hold ourselves and each other accountable to drive transformational change (SEE ACTION 3.1 for how to create DEI data infrastructure).

-different languages.
+DEFINITIONS Industry alignment will be nearly impossible if we're all speaking different languages.
 Unlike general population demographics,209 educational attainment,210 and talent-pool data,211 tech's DEI data has inconsistent definitions, making it nearly impossible to measure and track year-over-year progress.212 Agreeing on a shared language around how we categorize employees removes guesswork and allows for true cross-industry comparisons.

-Goals are effective because they generate the will for behavioral change through factors like personal pride and recognition, accountability, and social norms.
+GOAL SETTING Goals are effective because they generate the will for behavioral change through factors like personal pride and recognition, accountability, and social norms.
 They activate the ways to change by focusing effort, because they focus attention, spur persistence, and mobilize specific, relevant strategies to meet the target.
 In the past, tech company disclosures haven't regularly included goals or targets, and the outcomes to date suggest that disclosure without goals does not motivate change.
-As an exceptionally data and metrics-driven industry, tech is better set up than most to bring evidence-based rigor to DEI.213
+As an exceptionally data and metrics-driven industry, tech is better set up than most to bring evidence-based rigor to DEL213